Gateway Drum Smokers

-Dryness is the enemy.
-Injections and salt will help us, but it will take the moisture that only fat can provide to truly win the war.
-I gently separate the two muscles by cutting out the hard fat between them.
-Then I follow the fat line and make small cuts.
-You don’t need to cut it in two, just expose some of that point muscle to seasoning and smoke.
-I completely remove the fat off the top of the exposed point muscle as I go.
+Follow the fat line and make small cuts, just expose some of that point muscle to seasoning and smoke and completely remove the fat off the top of the exposed point muscle as you go.

-Laying the brisket fat side down on the top rack, the fat serves as protection from the direct heat of our fire.
-Now what?
-Now we wait.
+Place the brisket fat side down on the top rack, so the fat serves as protection from the direct heat of our fire.

-Two hours later, I unwrap my brisket and separate the point from the flat.
-The fat will offer little resistance if you cooked it right.
-I cube up the point and cut the flat into long even slices against the grain laying the pieces back in the foil juice as I go to keep them warm until it is time to serve.
-Perfect.
-You did it.
-Now you are ready.
-Go out and spread your knowledge to the hungry masses.
+Cube up the point and cut the flat into long even slices against the grain laying the pieces back in the foil juice to keep warm until ready to serve.